lambdaclass/cairo-vm_in_go/README.md

 ##### DeduceMemoryCell

 This method will iterate over the builtin runners and try to find a builtin who's base's segment index matches the operand to be deduced's address.
 That is to say, it checks if the address' belongs to a builtin's segment.
-If a match is found, it uses the builtin's `DeduceMemoryCell` method to run the builtin's auto-deduction rules and calculare the value of the operand
+If a match is found, it uses the builtin's `DeduceMemoryCell` method to run the builtin's auto-deduction rules and calculate the value of the operand

 ```go
 // Applies the corresponding builtin's deduction rules if addr's segment index corresponds to a builtin segment